jouniverse/eia-api-retro-cli-py/README.md

-# EIA API
+# EIA API App

 ## Overview

-The EIA API is a Python library that provides access to the Energy Information Administration (EIA) API<sup>1</sup>.
+The EIA API App is a Python library that provides access to the Energy Information Administration (EIA) API<sup>1</sup>.
 You need to have an API key to use the EIA API.

 ## Description